-I don’t write product reviews often.
-However, every once in a while I hear about something that catches my attention.
-So you might be surprised when I say the product in question is an alternative to toilet/wet wipes.
+Once in a while a product I hear about catches my attention.
+You might be surprised when I say the product in question is an alternative to toilet/wet wipes.

 Traditional wet wipes

-I used countless wet wipes when my children were babies, used them for cleaning bums properly as they got older and my eldest uses them by the dozen to freshen up now she’s started her periods.
+I used countless wet wipes when my children were babies.
+Then I used many more to clean bums properly as they got older.
+Most recently, my eldest uses them by the dozen to freshen up now she’s started her periods.
 They’ve been a bulky staple in my bag for many years.

 Despite being a fan of their cleaning power, I’ve always known wet wipes are bad for the environment.
 I didn’t realise quite how bad though; the UK throws away 11 billion of them each year.
 They also cause 300,000 annual sewer blockages.
 We’ve been there ourselves after a couple of incidents where the children have thrown them down the loo by mistake.